You don’t have a ton of money to spare.

 If you have a positive expectancy after 100 trades, then you possibly have an edge in the markets.

-Having an edge alone is not enough.
+Having an edge alone is not enough to know how to start trading.

 You also need to allow the law of large number to work in your favor.